 Up to 2.5 stories

-Un to 3 stories
+Up to 3 stories

 Up to 5 stories

+Up to 5 stories

-Up to 8 stories
+Up to 9 stories

 Up to 12 stories

 Up to 12 stories

-See Stadium District Master Plan for Recommended Heights that go from 5 stories up to 30 with incentives.
+We see Stadium District Master Plan for Recommended Heights that go from 5 stories up to 30 with incentives.

-Heights within the Value Manufacturing Place type are guided by FAR ratio rather than stories.
+We Heights within the Value Manufacturing Place type are guided by FAR ratio rather than stories.
 See I-A or I-B zone districts for more details

 W-Line Stations

 Future High Capacity Transit Station

 1/8, 1/4-mile Buffers from High Capacity Transit Station

 Base Maximum Building Heights

+Base Maximum Bullding Heights

 This map shows the maximum building

-heights that should be allowed when Expanding Housing Affordability (EHA) height incentives are not applied."
+heights that should be allowed when

+Expanding Housing Affordability (EHA)

+height incentives are not applied."